zotiquestgames/loner/loner-assistant/_roadmap.md

 Implement the Adventure Maker and other tables from Loner:
 - Settings, Tones, Things tables
 - Opposition, Actions tables
+- Thematic Tables from various Loner supplements
 - Custom user tables
 - Quick roller with history
+- Log the result both in the Notes and the Events Log
 - Make this extensible, so we can update the tables in time, everytime I publish a new supplement

 #### Make flavors for the Get Inspired function